 We believe that the ingredients for a truly memorable dining experience include a dose of fun and a spoonful of creativity.
-Each year, we collaborate with students to host a number of special events and themed dinners.
-Below are highlights from some our favorites!
+Each year, we collaborate with students to host special events and themed dinners.
+Below are highlights from some of our favorites!

 World Vegetarian Day

 World Vegetarian Day is traditionally observed on Oct.
 1. On this day, the College's largest dining hall, Harris, goes (mostly) vegetarian.
-(Every other day of the year, Freeman serves as the vegetarian/vegan dining hall).
-In previous years, the chef and his team have created such tempting vegan and vegetarian delicacies that we were overwhelmed with positive feedback from vegetarians and carnivores alike!
+In previous years, our chef and his team have created such tempting vegan and vegetarian delicacies that we were overwhelmed with positive feedback from vegetarians and carnivores alike!

-This themed lunch, which takes place during International Education Week, opens up a world of opportunity for our chefs.
-Regions and countries represented on the menu include: India, North Africa, Scotland, Middle East, the Mediterranean, North America, Cuba, Indonesia, Brazil, Vietnam, China and Italy.
+This themed lunch opens up a world of opportunity for our chefs.
+Regions and countries represented on the menu have included India, North Africa, Scotland, the Middle East, the Mediterranean, North America, Cuba, Indonesia, Brazil, Vietnam, China and Italy.

 Taking its name from a well-known Seinfeld episode, Festivus is Connecticut College's annual non-denominational holiday party.
 We serve a special dinner in our main dining hall, Harris, and decorate for the holidays!
-Each residence house hosts its own Festivus party and the evening culminates with dessert and a dance in the College Center at Crozier-Williams, known as "Cro."
+Each residence house hosts its own Festivus party and the evening culminates with dessert and dancing in the College Center at Crozier-Williams, known as "Cro."

 South Campus Theme Dinner

 South Campus is home to our smaller dining halls, which allows us to be more adventurous, like we were with the recent "50 Shades of Blue."
 Other themes include “Mardi Gras”, “Classic French” and “Tailgating” dinners!

 Feel the love!
-On Valentines Day, we create a menu of student favorites that is anchored by delectable desserts!
+On Valentine’s Day, we create a menu of student favorites that is anchored by delectable desserts!
 Past favorites have included Braised Boneless Beef Short Ribs; Heart Shaped Ravioli a la Vodka; Chocolate Dipped Strawberries; and Raspberry Chocolate Cake with Belgian Dark Chocolate Ganache.